jeayeunmo/dev_guide/MMR2_code_guidelines.md

-# 1. Project guidelines
+# 1. MMR2 Project guidelines

 ## 1.1 Project structure

-New projects should follow the Android Gradle project structure that is defined on the [Android Gradle plugin user guide](http://tools.android.com/tech-docs/new-build-system/user-guide#TOC-Project-Structure).
-The [ribot Boilerplate](https://github.com/ribot/android-boilerplate) project is a good reference to start from.
+MMR2 projects should follow the MMR1 project structure.

 ## 1.2 File naming

 ### 1.2.1 Class files
 Class names are written in [UpperCamelCase](http://en.wikipedia.org/wiki/CamelCase).

-For classes that extend an Android component, the name of the class should end with the name of the component; for example: `SignInActivity`, `SignInFragment`, `ImageUploaderService`, `ChangePasswordDialog`.
+For classes that extend an Android component, the name of the class should end with the name of the component; for example: `LoginActivity`, `FPADialogFragment`, `LoginViewModel`,`OktaService`, `FingerprintButtonBindingModel`.

 ### 1.2.2 Resources files